 Although there is no perfect science to selecting a perfectly healthy pet, it does help to know which health conditions a breed is predisposed to developing.

-In addition to the emotional heartache that results with a pet being ill, it can also cause a strain on your finances.
+In addition to the emotional heartache that results in a pet being ill, it can also cause a strain on your finances.

 The Jack-A-Ranian’s potential major health problems include, but are not limited to, Legg-Calve-Perthes disease, patellar luxation, deafness, glaucoma, lens luxation and eye problems in general.